MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/sample-set-negative-prices-opportunities-quotes-sales-orders.md

 ---
-title: "Sample: Set negative prices in opportunities, quotes, and sales orders sample-convert-opportunity-quote-early-bound.md (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Set negative prices in opportunities, quotes, and sales orders"
 description: "The sample demonstrates how to set negative prices in opportunities, quotes, and sales orders." ms.custom: ms.date: 01/02/2020